openinput-fw/openinput/docs/index.rst

-We hope to enable the community share and develop their creativity by allowing them to build and tinker with devices without having to worry about troublesome technical issues like software support, etc. *openinput* provides a underlying framework required to make all this possible.
+We hope to enable the community share and develop their creativity by allowing them to build and tinker with devices without having to worry about troublesome technical issues like software support, etc. *openinput* provides the underlying framework required to make all this possible.